 Alexis Leanna Henshaw and Scott R. Meinke.
 Forthcoming.
 “Data Analysis and Data Visualization as Active Learning in Political Science.”
 Journal of Political Science Education.

 Scott R. Meinke.
 Forthcoming.
 “Rising to Leadership in an Era of Political Change: Bob Michel and the 1970s House Minority Party.”
-In Leading the Republican House Minority: The Congressional Career of Robert H. Michel, Frank H. Mackaman and Sean Q Kelly, eds.
+In Robert H. Michel: Leading the Republican House Minority, Frank H. Mackaman and Sean Q Kelly, eds.
 University of Kansas Press.

 Scott R. Meinke.
 2014.
 “The Changing Roles of House Party Leadership Organizations: The House Republican Policy Committee.”
 Congress and the Presidency 41:190-222.